$0 Florida Legal Withdrawal Blueprint — Your Complete Guide to Legally Withdrawing from School to Homeschool in Florida

 The Cross-Check Defense Protocol

 Step Up For Students runs automated cross-checks against public school enrollment databases.
 If the school delays processing your withdrawal or fails to enter the correct W24 exit code, the system flags your child as simultaneously enrolled in public school and receiving homeschool funding — instantly suspending your PEP or FES-UA scholarship.
-The Blueprint provides the exact sequence: when to submit your withdrawal, how to demand the W24 receipt from the school, and how to time the entire process with your Step Up application so you never trigger the cross-check trap.
+One Florida mom submitted proof of withdrawal three separate times and still had her funding frozen because the charter school never entered the W24 code.
+The Blueprint provides the exact sequence: when to submit your withdrawal, the specific language to demand W24 processing confirmation from the school registrar, and how to time the entire process with your Step Up application so the cross-check never fires.

 The PEP Exemption Warning

 If your family is accepted into the Personalized Education Program, you are explicitly not permitted to register with the county home education office.
-Broward County states this plainly on their website.
+Broward states this plainly.
 Other counties leave families to figure it out on their own.
-Filing a traditional NOI while enrolled in PEP creates a conflicting enrollment record that can freeze your funding for months.
-The Blueprint flags this exemption clearly and walks you through the correct registration path for PEP families.
+Filing a traditional NOI while enrolled in PEP creates a conflicting enrollment record that can freeze your funding for months — and most parents discover this only after the damage is done.
+The Blueprint flags this exemption clearly, explains the difference between county-registered home education and SFO-managed PEP enrollment, and walks you through the correct registration path.

 The Umbrella School Decision Guide